robertSahm/simple-todo/README.md

 First off, thanks so much for taking the time to look at this!
 Of all the application code tests I've taken, I think I like this one the best.
 It's simple yet open-ended and allows the applicant to show their personal strengths and a little flair.

 ## My Implimentations
-- ### Hooks
-  - I've set up Hooks (and updated the react version) to share state between components.
 - ### Component Library - Material UI
   - I've set up a pretty basic use-case with mostly default or simple styling with a bit of responsiveness.
 I didn't get too complicated on the CSS in JS side of things, as I felt it would have been a bit much to set up for the scope of the app and time contstraints.
 - ### Style Checking (Prettier)